-The Editorial Board is responsible for supporting Cochrane’s Editor in Chief (EiC) and overseeing the review production process of Cochrane Reviews.
-Its main role is one of strategy and support to the EiC.
-They will oversee the review production process.
+The Editorial Board is responsible for supporting Cochrane’s Editor in Chief and overseeing the production of Cochrane Reviews and other Cochrane Library content.

 The main roles of the Editorial Board are:

-- develop editorial, publishing, and content strategies with the EiC;
+- development of editorial, publishing, and content strategies with the Editor in Chief;

-- support the EiC in the implementation of changes to improve consistency in the quality and timeliness of Cochrane Review preparation and publication;
+- supporting the Editor in Chief in the implementation of changes to improve consistency in the quality and timeliness of Cochrane Review preparation and publication;

-- support the EiC in the development, implementation, and audit of editorial policies and practices;
+- supporting the Editor in Chief in the development, implementation, and audit of editorial policies and practices;

-- monitor the performance of the Cochrane Library;
+- monitoring the performance of the Cochrane Library;

-- work closely with the EiC to develop and oversee implementation of future strategy for the Cochrane Library.
+- working closely with the Editor in Chief to develop and oversee implementation of future strategy for the Cochrane Library.

-The Editorial Board is chaired by the EiC.
+The Editorial Board is chaired by the Editor in Chief.
 Members of the Editorial Board are appointed for a renewable fixed term.

 Editorial Board members